adeira/universe/CONTRIBUTING.md

 - change of default argument value (don't or introduce new argument/query)
 ```

 Please note - the schema snapshot is being saved automatically and you cannot affect it in any way.
 Schema must be always commited to the repository with your changes.
-Also, this checks only structural BC breaks but it will not check BC breaks in your code behavior.
+You can use option `--allow-breaking-changes` in case you are sure it's OK to do it.
+Please think twice before you send something destructive to the production.
+Please note that this test of breaking changes checks only structural BC breaks but it will not check BC breaks in your code behavior.
 So it's still possible to introduce breaking changes to the code and you should always think about that.